Top 10 things to do when a friend asks you to photograph their wedding, but you’ve never photographed a wedding before.

 First thing you should do is tell your friend that you really appreciate their vote of confidence, but you think they should hire an actual wedding photographer to cover one of the most important days in their lives.

-And then, if you’re actually interested in becoming a professional wedding photographer, you should go out and second shoot for actual wedding photographers at least twenty or thirty times before taking on being a primary wedding photographer yourself.
+And then, if you’re actually interested in becoming a professional wedding photographer, you should go out and second shoot for primary wedding photographers at least ten or twenty times before taking on being a primary wedding photographer yourself.

 But, if you’re dead-set on shooting for them, here’s what you should do, even if you’re an established photographer in another genre:

-– If you don’t already have them, rent a professional quality camera body (Canon 5D Mk IV or Nikon D850 for example, or the equivalent/better), and a 24-70 lens, a 50mm lens and 70-200 lens for the week before the wedding and practice shooting with them (you can choose any lenses you like based on your research, these are just the ones I recommend starting with).
+– If you don’t already have them, rent two professional quality camera bodies (Canon 5D Mk IV or Nikon D850 for example, or the equivalent/better), and a 16-35 lens, a 50mm lens and 70-200 lens for the week before the wedding and practice shooting with them (you can choose any lenses you like based on your research, these are just the ones I recommend starting with).
 The 70-200 is particularly heavy, so get used to carrying that around.
-You’re going to want a belt or shoulder harness to carry your bodies on.
+You’re likely going to want a belt or shoulder harness to carry your bodies on.

-– If you don’t already have it, and depending on the size of the wedding, rent two to four light stands, two to four off-camera flashes with umbrellas or soft-boxes, learn to use them to light a dance floor and the bridal table.
+– If you don’t already have it (depending on the size of the wedding), rent two to four light stands, two to four off-camera flashes with umbrellas or soft-boxes, learn to use them to light a dance floor and the bridal table.
 Use off-camera flash for everything except shots you want with natural light.
 And unless you are one of the best natural light photographers in the world, then not everything should be shot in natural light, lol.

 – Ask to be connected to their vendors, introduce yourself and let them know your timeline so you can all check for overlaps or conflicts.